dashincubator/dash-incubator-app/rules.md

 Concepts are value propositions that both define how some idea would work and what problems it would solve, and a [New Concept Template](#) is provided as a guideline for the kind of info Admins want to assess new Concepts.

 Admins should approve any Concept that is clearly defined, within budget and inline with the current Incubator [Strategy](#14-strategy).
-Concepts require approval from two Admins to move on to the Specification state.
-The first Admin to approve a given Concept becomes that Bounty's Primary Admin.
-The second Admin to approve a given concept becomes that Bounty's Secondary Admin.
+Concepts require approval from at least one Admin, and are accepted according to the [Bounty Card](#421-bounty-cards) rules.

 The user who creates a Concept has 24hrs of exclusive privilege to request to reserve the corresponding Specification Tasks once the Bounty is moved to the Specification List, after which time it is open to anyone.